Observation of the Fractional Quantum Hall Effect in Graphene

 Do you know of another paper that fits into the topics of this week, and you think is good?
 Then you can get bonus points by reviewing that paper instead!

-In the live version of the course, you would need to write a summary which is then assessed by your peers.
+In the live version of the course, you would need to share your solution and grade yourself.

 Do you have questions about what you read?
 Would you like to suggest other papers?
 Tell us: